Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cms-integration.md

 ![Bot_CMSRolemap05.png](/tutorials/getting-started/sonoran-cms-integration/bot_cmsrolemap05.png)

-In this example, having "Staff" Role in Discord will get the rank "Civilian Director" in the CMS.
+In this example, having `Staff` Role in Discord will get the rank `Civilian Director` in the CMS.

 At any time, you can change the dropdowns to select another Department or Rank.